Smoke Testing – Software Testing

 Smoke Testing is usually carried out by quality assurance engineers.

 - To detect any early defects in a software product.

 - To demonstrate conformance to requirements.

-- To assure that the acute functionalities of program is working fine.
+- To ensure that the acute functionalities of the program are working fine.

-- To measures the stability of the software product by performing testing.
+- To measure the stability of the software product by performing testing.

-- To test all over function of the software product.
+- To test all over the function of the software product.

 Types of Smoke Testing:

 - Manual Testing: In this, the tester has to write, develop, modify, or update the test cases for each built product.
 Either the tester has to write test scripts for existing features or new features.